MassProspecting/docs/user/3-registering-your-profiles.md

 ![MassPropsecting GMail Integration trough MTA credentials](/assets/user/3-5.png)

-Additionally, you have to [share an AdsPower profile](/integrations/11-adspower.md) from where we can access your profile
+Additionally, you have to [share an AdsPower profile](/integrations/11-adspower.md) from where we can access your profile.

 Here are some examples of RPA integrations: